Multilingual

 trans('apple_count', ['%count%' => 20]); // There are many apples

-Specifying Language Files
+Specifying Language File

-Create the language file resource/translations/zh_CN/admin.php as follows:
+Create language file resource/translations/zh_CN/admin.php as follows:

 return [